AaronL1011/Assignments/Term_3_Workbook/README.md

 - DRY: Dont Repeat Yourself.
 By reducing the amount of repetitive functions, variable setting and logic statements, you are ensuring the long life of the software.
 Maintenance of software systems that havent adheared to the DRY principle is a nightmare.
 By not repeating yourself, you are reducing the number of variables you need to think about when making changes to the system.
 - Time Complexity/Efficiency: When writing functions, consider the time complexity in its current state and if it can be improved.
 This ensures scalability if your application is suddenly handling more data than expected.
 Poor time complexity will lead to the system bogging down under the execution time of all these new calls.
 - Structured Code: When writing an application, the codebase should be organised according to the components they create.
 By adding breaks and whitespace to code, it improves the readability of each function, making each seperate function distinct from the others.
-- Clear Variable and Function Names.
-One key aspect of quality software is the readibility of the code itself.
+- Clear Variable and Function Names: One key aspect of quality software is the readibility of the code itself.
 An easy way to ensure your code is clean and readable, use descriptive names when initialising variables.
 For example:

 ```javascript
 function firstFunction(number) {